aws-samples/aws-ddk-examples/sdlf-ddk-lightweight/README.md

 # DDK Serverless Data Lake Framework

-This code base is a platform that leverages the [Serverless Data Lake Framework](https://github.com/awslabs/aws-serverless-data-lake-framework/) (SDLF) and [AWS DataOps Development Kit](https://awslabs.github.io/aws-ddk/) (DDK) to accelerate the delivery of enterprise data lakes on AWS.
+This codebase is a platform that leverages the [Serverless Data Lake Framework](https://github.com/awslabs/aws-serverless-data-lake-framework/) (SDLF) and [AWS DataOps Development Kit](https://awslabs.github.io/aws-ddk/) (DDK) to accelerate the delivery of enterprise data lakes on AWS.

 <br />